rixx/dotfiles/README.md

 Config files for my general environment.
 Pretty up to date usually.
 In use on both user and server systems.

+## If you're not me

+Things you might want to look at:

+- The vim config is pretty neat.
+Nothing minimal, but I try to only include plugins that actually help my workflows.
+- I'm not shell coder at all, but my zsh config is really pretty alright and modular.
+- The mutt and tmux configs are alright, but nothing special.
+- Some of the tool configs can get you started easier, maybe: dunst, i3 and rofi, in particular.
+- I also try to document my firefox extensions and their settings.
+- There are a couple of small helper scripts in `bin`.

 ## New PC who dis